Sam-Pewton/weaviate-community.rust/README.md

 [rsdocs-url]: https://docs.rs/weaviate-community/0.1.0/weaviate_community/
 [weaviate-url]: https://weaviate.io/developers/weaviate

-Community client for handling Weaviate transactions written in Rust, for Rust.
+Community client for handling Weaviate vector database transactions written in Rust, for Rust.

 More information on Weaviate can be found on the official [Weaviate][weaviate-url] webpage.